ODM2/ODM2/doc/ODM2Docs/core_relatedactions.md

 This example involves a hierarchy of Actions that all originate from a single visit to a monitoring Site.
 There are actually multiple linear workflows within this example, where a workflow is a path from the first Action (the site visit) to an independent Result.
 There is also a partial workflow where a sample was collected, but then no further Actions were taken.

 In this example, even though each of the samples may have been collected at the same location and time, each of the Results may be very different because the sample preservation and preparation Actions are different.
-However, as in the previous example, each of the Results can be traced all the way back to the site visit during which the samples were collected by tracing up the heirarchy using each Action's immediate parent.
+However, as in the previous example, each of the Results can be traced all the way back to the site visit during which the samples were collected by tracing up the hierarchy using each Action's immediate parent.

 ### Simple Sensor Example